arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 just(value).flatMap(f) == f(value)
 ```

-`Right Identity law` says that given a monadic value, wrapping its contained data into another monad of same type and then Binding it, doesn't change the original value:
+`Right Identity law` says that given a monadic value, wrapping its contained data into another monad of same type and then `flatMap` it, doesn't change the original value:

 ```
 // Given